JMGreen1989/mtplay/README.md

 If you win or lose you go back to the landing page.

 ## MVP
+- A player can enter their name.
 - Each question will be multiple choice.
 - There will be 10 questions.
 - The order they are presented will be random every time.
-- All questions are about NYC's past, present mixed with some fun facts
+- All questions are about NYC's past, present and mixed with some fun facts.
+- A player loses if they get two questions wrong, in any order.
+Meaning two in a row, two at the beginning or end, two in any place.
+- The end game consists of the players name and how many they got correct out of 10.

 ## POST MVP

-Music, and a timer.
+- Music
+- A timer
+- A scoring system
 ## Functional Components

 Based on the initial logic defined in the previous game phases section try and breakdown the logic further into functional components, and by that we mean functions.
 Does your logic indicate that code could be encapsulated for the purpose of reusablility.
 Once a function has been defined it can then be incorporated into a class as a method.